-Looking for an easy Victoria sponge cake recipe for beginners?
+Looking for an easy-to-follow Victoria sponge cake recipe?
 Look no further!
-This Victoria sponge cake recipe is the perfect way to round off any meal in scrumptious style.
+This Victoria sponge recipe is the perfect way to round off any meal in scrumptious style.
 Named for Queen Victoria, this traditional and quintessentially British dessert makes for the perfect party cake and goes great with a cuppa!

 - 225g Tate & Lyle Fairtrade Pure Cane Caster Sugar 225g Tate & Lyle Fairtrade Pure Cane Caster Sugar

 - 225g butter (softened) 225g butter (softened)

 - 4 large free range eggs 4 large free range eggs

 - 1 tsp vanilla bean paste (or vanilla extract) 1 tsp vanilla bean paste (or vanilla extract)

 - 225g self raising flour 225g self raising flour

 - 2 tsp baking powder 2 tsp baking powder